MathematicGuy/RemoteObsidian/Project Skin/German Vocabulary.md

 	 sind Sie Polizist

 lebst do you live/live/are you live
-	 Wo Lebst Du? where do you live? ich lebst du in Vietnam
+	 Wo Lebst Du? where do you live?land ich lebst du in Vietnam
 	 Wo lebst du Minh
 + leben (goes with he (er) and she (sie))